 Solution: Ensure that you follow the correct procedure when installing the operating system and program.
 If they are installed and configured correctly, but the problem still persists, have the external monitor serviced.

 • Problem: The Extend desktop function does not work.

 Solution: Enable the Extend desktop function.
-See "Using an external display" on page 32.

 • Problem: I am using the Extend desktop function, but I cannot set a higher resolution or higher refresh rate on the secondary display.